 |School type||public, coed college|

 When applying to University of North Carolina--Chapel Hill, it's important to note the application deadline is January 7, and the early action deadline is October 15.
 Scores for either the ACT or SAT test are due January 3.
 The application fee at University of North Carolina--Chapel Hill is $80.
 It is most selective, with an acceptance rate of 27.6 percent and an early acceptance rate of 38.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of North Carolina--Chapel Hill is 14:1, and the school has 32.9 percent of its classes with fewer than 20 students.
-The most popular majors at University of North Carolina--Chapel Hill include: Communication and Media Studies; Biology, General; Psychology, General; Business Administration, Management and Operations; and Political Science and Government.
-The average freshman retention rate, an indicator of student satisfaction, is 96.8 percent.
+The student-faculty ratio at University of North Carolina--Chapel Hill is 14:1, and the school has 36.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of North Carolina--Chapel Hill include: Communication and Media Studies; Psychology, General; Biology, General; Political Science and Government; and Economics.
+The average freshman retention rate, an indicator of student satisfaction, is 97 percent.

 |Student gender distribution|